jdc-cunningham/nanta/devlog.md

 3:55 PM
 well this is at a usable state now, so I'll use it for now

+4:46 PM
+Ooh...
+Dunce boy just thought of something, is `window.postMessage` secure?

+Let me test it out...

+Yeap... it's accessible by the website damn...

 05/08/2022
 Finally have some time to work on this.
 I really want this because all this time I've just been saving tabs but never looking at them again.